Ask My Shelf

 In God Emperor Of Dune, did you enjoy ...

-... philosophical exploration of power, memory, and humanity?
+... a meditative, idea-driven exploration of power, identity, and duty?

 The Left Hand Of Darkness by Ursula K. Le Guin